jacobmmm/pocket-trainer-aws-node/README.md

 <!--
-title: 'AWS Simple HTTP Endpoint example in NodeJS'
+title: 'Pocket Trainer'
-description: 'This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.'
+description: 'This project contains the HTTP APIs for a muscle building website that provides customised workouts by taking in the muscles and submuscles as inputs.
+These APIs have been implemented using Node.js running on AWS Lambda and API Gateway using the Serverless Framework.'
 layout: Doc
 framework: v3
 platform: AWS